-The UK is home to a number of zoos, from Paignton Zoo in Devon up to Edinburgh Zoo in Scotland, and safari parks, such as Knowsley Safari Park in Merseyside and West Midlands Safari Park in Worcestershire.
-In terms of careers, you could manage the zoo's day-to-day operations or ensure the wellbeing of animals.
-Typical roles include zoologist and zookeeper.
+You could also be a zoologist or a zookeeper at one of the UK's many zoos.
+Roles involve managing day-to-day operations or ensuring the wellbeing of animals at anywhere from Paignton Zoo in Devon up to Edinburgh Zoo in Scotland, and safari parks, such as Knowsley Safari Park in Merseyside and West Midlands Safari Park in Worcestershire.

 In addition to taking on students and graduates to care for their animals, wildlife charities also require fundraisers to champion the good work they do.
 Among the more hands-on animal jobs are animal nutritionist, animal physiotherapist and animal technician.